mwiha/World-Views/README.md

 3. View the most recent posts.
 4. Search for different categories of photos. (ie. Travel, Food).
 5. Copy a link to the photo to share with my friends.
-6. View photos based on the location they were taken. -->
+6. View photos based on the location they were taken.

+## Running the Application

+- create virtual enviroment:

+    $ virtualenv virtual
+    $ source virtual/bin/activate

+- Installing Django and other Modules:

+    $ pip install -r requirements.txt

+- Run the application, in your terminal:

+    $ python3.6 manage.py runserver